5 Data Center Lighting Considerations

 5. Installation

-A cluster of suspension rods and mountings can be complicated and get tangled up with cables and other overhead equipment.
+A cluster of suspension rods and mountings can also be complicated and get tangled up with cables and other overhead equipment.
 Mounting a sturdy, suspended ceiling track provides the versatility to install your lighting, cable trays and other devices in the ideal location.

 Data Center Lighting Standards